-One of the big issues in Venice in the last two months has been the appearance of Romanian child pickpockets – the sort you’ll have seen in Rome and other Italian cities if you have travelled around Italy in recent years.
+More common in Rome and other Italian cities child pickpockets are now working in Venice too.
 Under 14 years of age, these children cannot be held accountable for their crimes by local law.
-They’re picked up by police, taken to child refuges then they abscond in the morning.
-Some of the children are stopped by carabinieri (local police), fed-up local vigilantes and shopkeepers on a daily basis, but the rewards are great and they keep on robbing.
+So they are ideal for older thieves to train and put out on the streets to work.
+If the child thieves are picked up by police, they are taken to child refugee safe houses, and then they abscond in the morning only to be back on the street the very next day.
+Some of the children are stopped by Carabinieri (national police), fed-up local vigilantes and shopkeepers on a daily basis, but the rewards are great and the young thieves keep on robbing.

-Tourists should always be careful in crowded places and should keep bags firmly fastened and under their control at all times.
 Be streetwise – Venice is a very safe town but pickpocketing is one thing you should look out for.
 Favorite places for the robbers include busy lanes and bridges, the bus terminus at Piazzale Roma, the St. Mark’s area and rush-hour water buses.
 Don’t be lulled into a false sense of security if the only people near you are ten-year-olds or heavily-pregnant girls; these are classic examples of the pickpockets sent out by Fagin-like operators.
-In the last week the newspaper has reported children as young as 5 being employed in crime.
+Newspapers have reported children as young as 5 being employed in crime.
 Be very aware of people falling in behind you in a queue, especially if you are being jostled.
 Shout loudly and attract attention if someone attempts to rob you.